 Dining out is certainly convenient, but can be quite costly.
 It’s time to terminate take-out and ditch the drive thru by learning to cook quick and delicious meals at home.
 With homemade meals you know exactly what you’re eating and it’s made with love.
 You can also save money by packing leftovers for lunch the next day.

 Make mouth-watering lunches and dinners without spending much time in the kitchen by using a slow cooker.
 A slow cooker or crock pot costs about $30 and is excellent for tougher, cheaper cuts of meat.

 9. DIY Dressing

-Most store-bought dressings are loaded with refined sugars, man-made fats and additives.
-Boost nutrients and benefit your budget by making fresh dressing using olive oil with citrus juice, apple cider vinegar or balsamic.
+Most store-bought dressings are loaded with refined sugars, man-made fats, and additives.
+Boost nutrients and benefit your budget by making a fresh dressing using olive oil with citrus juice, apple cider vinegar or balsamic.
 Add herbs and spices for extra flavor.